 Notice of Allegations.
 A Title IX investigation begins with the initial report of sexual misconduct made to the Title IX Coordinator.
 The grievance process will treat complainants and respondents equitably in a predictable process, which presumes the respondent is not responsible for the alleged conduct and does not have to prove innocence.
 No disciplinary sanctions will be imposed before the grievance process is completed.
-If the allegations forming the basis for the formal complaint would, if substantiated, constitute prohibited conduct as defined in this policy the Title IX Coordinator shall implement appropriate supportive measures.

 The Title IX Coordinator will provide a written description to both parties in advance about the allegations of sexual harassment, including date, location, identities of parties (if known), and the alleged misconduct that constitutes sexual harassment.
 The notice will include a statement that the respondent is presumed not responsible for the conduct alleged and that a determination regarding responsibility will be made at the end of the grievance process.
-The notice to the parties will also include a description of the grievance process (including the possibility of informal resolution), standard of proof, summary of possible sanctions, each party's right to select an advisor, each party's right to inspect and review evidence, appeal rights, and supportive measures.
+The notice to the parties will also include a description of the grievance process (including the possibility of informal resolution), standard of evidence, summary of possible sanctions, each party's right to select an advisor, each party's right to inspect and review evidence, appeal rights, and supportive measures.
 The notice will not disclose medical information or any other sensitive information of the complainant without voluntary, written consent.
 The notice will include sufficient details known at the time and with sufficient time (at least 10 days) to allow the parties to prepare a response before any initial interview.
 The notice will also inform the recipients of any code of conduct policies that prohibit knowingly making false statements or submitting false information during the grievance process.